-(a) Provisional data. (b) For the hours worked (National Accounts) the change over the same period of the previous year is computed on seasonally adjusted data. (c) Section from B to S (excluding O) of the Nace Rev. 2 classification of economic activities. (d) Number of jobs relating to hires by employment agencies. (e) Number of jobs enaged through on-call contracts. (f) The change over the same period of the previous year is computed on calendar day adjusted data. (g) Not seasonally adjusted data calculated with a fixed employment structure (base December 2021).
+(b) For the hours worked (National Accounts) the change over the same period of the previous year is computed on seasonally adjusted data.

+(c) Section from B to S (excluding O) of the Nace Rev. 2 classification of economic activities. (d) Number of jobs relating to hires by employment agencies. (e) Number of jobs enaged through on-call contracts. (f) The change over the same period of the previous year is computed on calendar day adjusted data.

-(h) OROS source. (i) VELA-GI source.
+(g) Not seasonally adjusted data calculated with a fixed employment structure (base December 2021). (h) OROS source. (i) VELA-GI source.

-Main results (first quarter of 2024)
+Main results (first quarter of 2025)

-In the first quarter of 2024, the labour input used in the economic system as a whole (expressed by hours worked of National Accounts), increased both on quarterly basis (+0.6%) and on annual basis (+1.5%), slightly decreasing compared to the previous quarter.
+In the first quarter of 2025 the labour input used in the economic system as a whole (expressed by hours worked of National Accounts) increases both on quarterly basis (+1.0%) and on annual basis (+1.1%).

-The number of employed people, estimated by the Labour force survey seasonally adjusted data, is 23 million 820 thousand, increasing by 75 thousand units (+0.3% compared to the fourth quarter of 2023); the growth concerns permanent employees (+92 thousand, +0.6% in three months) and self-employed (+32 thousand, +0.6 points) compared to the decressae of fixed-term employees (-49 thousand -1.7% in three months).
-The growth in the employment rate, which rises to 62.0% (+0.1 points in three months), concerns the three territorial divisions, men and those over34 years old, while it remains stable for women and for the youngest (15-34 years old).
-The unemployment rate falls to 7.2% (-0.2 percentage points in three months) and the inactivity rate increases to 33.1% (+0.1 percentage points compared to the fourth quarter of 2023).
+The number of employed people estimated by seasonally-adjusted Labour force survey data grows by 141 thousand units, compared to the fourth quarter 2024, reaching 24 million 186 thousand.
+The growth affects permanent employees (+143 thousand, +0.9% over three months) and self-employed (+18 thousand, +0.3%), while fixed-term employees decrease (-20 thousand, -0.8%).
+The employment rate, reaching 62.7% (+0.4 points), grows for men and women, among the over-35, and for those living in the Centre-North; it remains stable among those aged 15-34 and living in the South.
+The unemployment rate, compared to the fourth quarter 2024, remains unchanged at 6.1% and the inactivity rate falls to 33.1% (-0.4%).